rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 1. Do we need to fold in any text from RFC 8640? and RESTCONF.
 I.e., there was this text in the one of the previous docs:   Bindings for subscribed event record delivery for NETCONF and RESTCONF are defined in {{RFC8640}} and **RESTCONF-Notif**, respectively.
    - Rob: If text is needed for NETCONF and/or RESTCONF then I suspect that it would be better added to this document than to require small separate documents (as was done before).

+1. What is the right name.
+Should we be calling this Yang Push 2 (YPv2) to more clearly indicate that this is intended to be a replacement for Yang Push?
+We need to be slightly careful in that this is only specifying implementing a subset of the functionality.

 ## Issue related to Terminology/Definitions: